MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Demos/dotnet/Mod05/20532C_DEMO_05-monitoring_a_web_application.md

 1. If prompted with the **Welcome to Microsoft Azure** dialog, click **Get Started**.

-1. In the navigation pane on the left side of the screen, scroll down, and then click **Browse**.
+1. In the navigation pane on the left side of the screen, scroll down, and then click **More Services**.

 1. In the **Browse** blade that displays, click **Websites**.